More On H-1B Visas For Temporary Professional Workers

 The H-1B cap is a "cap" on the number of H-1Bs available every fiscal year (October 1st to September 30th of the following year).
 There are 65,000 H-1Bs available to anyone who qualifies, and an additional 20,000 H-1Bs available only to those with an advanced degree from a U.S. educational institution.
 Since an H-1B petition may be filed up to six months prior to the requested start date, H-1B petitions for FY 2020 (October 1, 2019, to September 30, 2020) may be filed starting on April 1, 2019.
 Since H-1B numbers are once again expected to run out on April 1st, it is crucial to plan ahead and prepare to file any H-1B petition subject to the cap by April 1st.

-When the 65,000 and 20,000 H-1B caps are exceeded on April 1st (as has been the case for the past several years), USCIS uses a computer-generated random selection process (commonly known as a "lottery") to select a sufficient number of petitions needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit.
+When the 65,000 and 20,000 H-1B registration cap is exceeded on April 1st (as has been the case for the past several years), USCIS uses a computer-generated random selection process (commonly known as a "lottery") to select a sufficient number of petitions needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit.
 Petitions not randomly selected are rejected and returned with filing fees.
 USCIS conducts the selection process for advanced degree exemption petitions first.
 All advanced degree petitions not selected are part of the random selection process for the 65,000 limit.

 In 2018, for the sixth year in a row, the 65,000 and 20,000 caps on H-1Bs available during the Fiscal Year (October 1, 2018, to September 30, 2019) was reached during the April 1st filing window!
 On April 12, 2018, USCIS conducted a "lottery" to select a sufficient number of petitions needed to meet the caps of 65,000 for the general category and 20,000 under the advanced degree exemption limit (out of 190,098 petitions filed).